troperville

 Live-Action TV

 • B.A.
-Baracus (Mr T) of The A-Team usually wipes the floor with any pitiful Mook fool enough to try confronting him.
+Baracus (Mr. T) of The A-Team usually wipes the floor with any pitiful Mook fool enough to try confronting him.
 However, he meets a stumbling block in two (unrelated) episodes with an Asian Giant Mook (same actor each time) who can take his punches without flinching, and then proceeds to throw The Big Guy around.

-• Leverage: The random security guard from "The Schaherezaede Job."
+• Leverage: The random security guard from "The Schaherezaede Job".
 Standing roughly One Head Taller than the rest of Alexander Moto's security detail, he gives Eliot a surprisingly tough fight and is knocked out.
-He then wakes up and attacks him again, forcing Eliot and Parker to blow him up, dropping him thirty feet into a vault and knocking him unconcious.
+He then wakes up and attacks him again, forcing Eliot and Parker to blow him up, dropping him thirty feet into a vault and knocking him unconscious.
 Again.
 The plan goes wrong, Moto rushes in, and just as you're thinking it can't get any worse, the Mook wakes up, dusts himself off, and proceeds to ready himself for a rematch.
 Moto got his money's worth with this guy.

 • Person of Interest.
 Reece comes across a seven-foot tall member of the Aryan Brotherhood about to kill that week's POI.